 - Both sexes have longer hind legs than other antelope species, which is essential for easing long-distance running in marshy soils.

-The difference between a male and female red lechwe
+Difference between a male and female

-Red Lechwe males have horns while females do not.
+Red Lechwe males have horns, while females do not.
 In contrast, females are also smaller and can be lighter in color.

 About the Red Lechwe

-Their hindquarters are higher and broader than their forequarters with long necks and short yet blunt muzzles.
+Their hindquarters are higher and broader than their forequarters, with long necks and short yet blunt muzzles.

 As a result, red lechwe hunting is in savanna or well-wooded areas.